"Você sabe como suas notas são importantes?"

 - De que maneira/forma/modo ... são

 Your sentence conveys the same meaning as DL's sentence, but the syntax is awkward.
-"How important" should be together (as in DL's sentence) since "how" modifies "important".
+"How important" goes together (as in DL's sentence) since "how" modifies "important".

 "Você sabe como suas notas são importantes"?